jeanbarbier/jeanbarbier/index.md

 Please check my [latest articles](https://scholar.google.com/citations?user=yeE5qqIAAAAJ&hl=en) to get a sense of what CHORAL is about.
 See also a [short article about the project](https://www.ictp.it/about-ictp/media-centre/news/2022/1/jean-barbier-erc.aspx).

-I have an opening for **two postdoc positions on this ERC project** of 2+1 years which come with a competitive salary, a teaching load decided by the postdoc, and substantial funds for travelling and computer equipment.
+I have an opening for **one to two postdoc positions on this ERC project** of 2+1 years which come with a competitive salary, a small teaching load, and substantial funds for travelling and computer equipment.
 Do not hesitate to contact me.
 The ideal candidate has a background in at least one or two of the following disciplines:

 * Statistical mechanics, disordered systems / spin glasses (from a mathematics or physics perspective)
 * High-dimensional statistics and probability